Rondo: Rondeau form in French Baroque music

 The rondo form, usually referred to in English using the French spelling rondeau when applied to French music, was a popular form in France from the mid to late 17th century and into the 18th century.
 The French composers of the Baroque period employed rondeau form in a wide range of media, including opera, ballet, choral music, art songs, orchestral music, chamber music, and works for solo instrument.
 The composer Jean-Baptiste Lully is sometime credited as the 'father of the rondeau', as he was allegedly the first composer to utilize a two-couplet design to his rondeau structure; a technique he did not consistently adopt but which was later adopted and standardized by Jean-Philippe Rameau whose construction of the rondeau was codified by the 17th century music theorist Jean Du Breuil in what became known as the French rondeau.
 Some examples of Lully's use of the French rondeau include the "Rondeau pour les basques" from the ballet Intermède de Xerxes (1660), the "Rondeau pour la gloire" from the prologue of the opera Alceste (1674), and the chorus "Suivons Armide" from the opera Armide (1686).

 Three other important early rondeau composers of the Baroque period included Jacques Champion de Chambonnières and the brothers Louis Couperin and François Couperin; all of whom wrote several rondeau for keyboard.
 Chambonnières composed a French rondeau for keyboard in F major simply titled Rondeau, and also composed many chaconnes-rondeaux; some of which follow the two-couplet design of the French rondeau but others displaying up to as many as five couplets.
 Louis Couperin was also experimental with the number of couplets he employed in his rondeau compositions; usually using three or four couplets in his rondeau construction.
 Louis's Passacaille for harpsichord has a nine couplet rondeau form.
 François Couperin was the leading and most prolific French Baroque composer of rondeau composed for the harpsichord.

 In the late part of the Baroque period, the composer Jean-Marie Leclair was a particularly innovative composer within the French rondeau form; especially within his aria movements for violin.
-Leclair was one the earliest composers to change metre and tempo within a couplet such as in his op.1 no.9, Allegro ma non presto, and to contain a rondeau within a rondeau in the final couplet as in his opus 1 number 1, Aria.
+Leclair was one of the earliest composers to change metre and tempo within a couplet such as in his op.1 no.9, Allegro ma non presto, and to contain a rondeau within a rondeau in the final couplet as in his opus 1 number 1, Aria.